adamlightuk/battleships/README.md

   • Computer player plays randomly.

-Achieving a mark of 50% to maximum of 59%
+<B>Achieving a mark of 50% to maximum of 59%
-The game must implement all the above and the following:
+The game must implement all the above and the following:</B>

   • Development of Basic Graphical User Interface (GUI) using Python Tkinter.